Amazon SEO: This is how you optimize your listing for optimal Amazon ranking

 Example: Ray-Ban + Unisex + Wayfarer + Sunglasses

-*Caution Regarding Character Count.
-The allowable length of titles, bullet points, etc., may vary depending on the product category.
-To ensure that product descriptions and other elements are displayed and found in search without issues, it is best to adhere to the style guides from Amazon.
+*Caution regarding character count.
+The permissible length of titles, bullet points, etc. may vary depending on the product category.
+Those who want to ensure that product descriptions and the like are displayed and found without issues in the search should best adhere to the style guides from Amazon.

 #2: Bullet Points

-The second rank in the Amazon SEO analysis is occupied by the so-called bullet points, which are sometimes referred to as product attributes.
-In Seller Central – under the “Description” section – you can enter the bullet points for your products.
-These are displayed as bullet points below the title and price, making them one of the first things that catch the buyer’s eye.
-The algorithm also recognizes this fact and considers the bullet points to be correspondingly important.
-Therefore, the most important keywords that did not fit in the product title should be included here.
-It is essential to formulate precisely and clearly, rather than writing long epistles – even though up to 250 characters per point are allowed depending on the category.
+The second rank in the Amazon SEO analysis is occupied by the so-called bullet points, which are sometimes also referred to as product attributes.
+In Seller Central – under the “Description” section – you can enter the bullet points of your products.
+These are displayed as bullet points below the title and price.
+They are therefore among the first things that catch the buyer’s eye.
+This fact is also recognized by the algorithm, which evaluates the bullet points as correspondingly important.
+Therefore, the most important keywords that did not find space in the product title should be included here.
+It is important to formulate precisely and clearly, rather than writing long epistles – even though up to 250 characters per point are allowed depending on the category.

-Additionally, it is advisable to develop a strategy for the bullet points as a whole, not just for a single point.
-First, a brief summary of the product could be presented, followed by a description of any accessories included in the package and the unique selling points of the product.
-Finally, there would be space for other important features and a specific call-to-action (CTA).
-This way, the bullet points can effectively represent the customer’s purchasing process.
+In addition, it is advisable to consider a strategy for the bullet points as a whole, not just for a single point.
+First, there could be a brief summary of the product, followed by a description of any accessories included in the delivery and the unique selling points of the product.
+Finally, there would still be space for other important features and for a specific call-to-action (CTA).
+This way, the bullet points can represent the customer’s purchasing process.

 The order of the bullet points or attributes is irrelevant for A9; however, you should keep in mind that many potential customers only read these bullet points and do not scroll down to the product description.
 Therefore, take your time and carefully select your keywords.